Create an OS X Mavericks Installer Drive in 4 Simple Steps

 4: Launch Terminal to Make the Mavericks Install Media

 The Terminal app is found within /Applications/Utilities/ or you can launch it from Spotlight.
-Once at the command line, you will need to enter the following command:
+Once at the command line, you will need to enter the following command exactly:

 sudo /Applications/Install\ OS\ X\ Mavericks.app/Contents/Resources/createinstallmedia --volume /Volumes/untitled --applicationpath /Applications/Install\ OS\ X\ Mavericks.app --nointeraction

 Be sure the entire command string is on a single line.
 You will need to replace “Untitled” in the volume path with the name of your external drive that you want to turn into the installer disk, this should match the name of the external USB flash drive exactly.
-The Terminal will wrap text so it may look something like this:
+The Terminal will wrap text so it may look something like this, be sure there are no extra spaces added and no extra line breaks in the text or the command will fail:

 Because the command uses sudo you will need to enter the Macs administrator password to continue the process, note that when typing admin passwords into the command line using sudo or su the password text will not display and it will appear as if nothing is being typed, that is a security feature, just type the password as usual and hit return.